caltemose/chadzilla2013/source/articles/2013/10-12-remaking-this-site.html.md

 ## Evaluating the Past

 This year (2013) when I decided to rebuild the site, the most important goal was simplification.
-How could I make the site easy enough to maintain that I would be able to add and curate content without the site getting stale like it had so many times in the past during my 20-year career on the web?
+How could I make the site easy enough to maintain that I would be able to add and curate content without the site getting stale like it had so many times in the past?
 I wanted to focus on content and let the technology stay in the background.

 I spent a great deal of time thinking about the site, its history and what kind of content would keep me engaged in the site and interested in maintaining it.
-It may sound strange to hear that coming from someone who's made a career building web sites and other interactive media but there's a very important factor to remember that I think many other web designers and developers will find familiar. **When I get home from work, the last thing I want to do is more work.** And maintaining a personal site, no matter what the content, frequently feels like more work, especially when you'd rather be spending time with your wife, your friends, in your garden, getting exercise, etc.
+It may sound strange to hear that coming from someone who's made a career building web sites and other interactive media but there's a very important factor to remember that I think many other web designers and developers will find familiar. **When I get home from work, the last thing I want to do is more work.** And maintaining a personal site, no matter what the content, frequently feels like more work, especially when you'd rather be spending time with your wife, your friends, in your garden, getting exercise, etc. You know, being alive and human.

 ## Semantics and Speed